UCD-pbio-rclub/Rclub-rethinking_Julin.Maloof/Assignment_Chapter_03/Chapter-03-assignment.md

 ```

 ## 3E7
-Which calues of p contain 66% of the posterior probability, assuming equal posterior probabilities both below and above the interval?
+Which values of p contain 66% of the posterior probability, assuming equal posterior probabilities both below and above the interval?

 ```r
 PI(samples,0.66)